ODonnchadha/sitecore-10-helix-getting-started/README.md

             - Select "Layout Folder."
 Name "Website."
 Within folder "Website," click "Layout."
                 - Name it "Default" and path to our file.
         - Experience editor "Proview" mode.
 For quick debugging.
-        - Page Type Template: CombinespPresentation and content.
+        - Page Type Template: Combines presentation with the content structure.
-            - Layout: Presentation.
-            - Template standard values: Default values.
+            - Create a page type for every variation on the Website.
+                - e.g.: Home page.
+Content detail page.
+                    - May use the sme layout with different components or renderings.
+                    - Two seperate page types in Sitecore.
+            - A Layout is required to set the presentation.
+A layout is the frame of a house.
+            - Template standard values set the default values for any item in Sitecore that uses that template.
-    - Publishing a Sitecore Website:
+    - Publishing a Sitecore Website: From master database to web database.
         - Smart Publish.
 Difference between source and target.
 Republish.
 Incremental Publish.

-    - Working qwith Template Inheritance:
+    - Working with Template Inheritance:
         - "Body copy view rendering."
 Title.
 Body copy.
 Via a data template.
+Editable content.
             - Body Copy ()=> Body Copy Content.
 Title => Single-Line Text.
 Body Copy => Rich Text.
             - Template inheritance.
 Same fields.
 Always inherit from which that is defined.
+            - Within Builder, create a new field section "Body Copy Content."
+Used to group similiar fields.
+            - Body Copy Content:
+                - Title: Single-Line Text
+                - Body Copy: Rich Text
+                - NOTE: We are using spaces within the names of the templates, field groups, and fields.
+                - Why?
+User we see these names while editing content.
+Easy to read and understand.
+                - PageType templates should never include fields of their own.
+                    - They should always inherit from multiple data templates.
+                    - Define in *one* template and then inherit.
     - Developing the body copy view rendering:
         ```javascript
             @model Sitecore.Mvc.Presentation.RenderingModel